WuXi Biologics to build €216m vaccine production facility in Dundalk

 The move will lead to the creation of 200 additional jobs to the town over five years.

-Planning permission for the new investment by the Hong Kong-listed group’s Wuxi Vaccines subsidiary was submitted to Louth Country Council.
+A planning application for the new investment by the Hong Kong-listed group’s Wuxi Vaccines subsidiary was submitted to Louth Country Council recently.

 The additional investment, which is supported by IDA Ireland, will bring the group’s investment locally to over €500 million and total employment on the campus to 600 by 2024.